University of South Florida

 a judge who, like Holmes, is open to new ideas in the spirit of the First Amendment.”

-Both USF recipients worked with the university’s Office of National Scholarships to
+Both USF recipients worked with the university’s Office of National Scholars to apply

 “We are so proud of Sarah and Samuel and their commitment to public service,” says